Government says campaign for energy bill payers’ strike is ‘highly irresponsible’

 “If the government and energy companies refuse to act then ordinary working people will.
 Together we will collectively enforce a fair price and the government and oil and gas giants will have to sort it out amongst themselves.”

-8.5 million are expected to be shunted into fuel poverty by the rising prices by the end of 2022, according to campaign group End Fuel Poverty.
+Some 8.5 million households are expected to be shunted into fuel poverty by the end of 2022, according to campaign group End Fuel Poverty.

 The rise in fuel prices is largely caused by a surge in global demand following the reopening of economies post Covid-19, as well as constraints on supply caused by the war in Ukraine.

-But records profits at energy companies like British Gas owner Centrica while bills hit sky high levels have caused anger and led to accusations that some firms are cashing in on a crisis.
+But record profits posted by energy companies like British Gas owner Centrica have caused anger and have led to accusations that some firms are cashing in on a crisis.

 UK inflation surges to new 40-year high of 9.4%Show all 2

-The government has been urged to take further action on top of help already announced by former chancellor Rishi Sunak – but nothing new has been unveiled for months while ministers focus on the Tory leadership contest.
+The government has been urged to take further action on top of help already announced by former chancellor Rishi Sunak – but nothing new has been unveiled while ministers focus on the Tory leadership contest.

-Currently the government has announced a £200 temporary discount loan on autumn energy bills for domestic electricity customers, which will be paid back automatically over the next five years.
+Currently, the government has announced a £200 temporary discount loan on autumn energy bills for domestic electricity customers, which will be paid back automatically over the next five years.

-There will also be a £150 non-repayable council tax rebate for households in England in council tax bands A to D, plus a £144 million discretionary fund to support certain needy households not already eligible for the rebate.
+There will also be a £150 non-repayable council tax rebate for households in England in council tax bands A to D, plus a £144m discretionary fund to support certain households not already eligible for the rebate.

 A government spokesperson said: “This is highly irresponsible messaging, which ultimately will only push up prices for everyone else and affect personal credit ratings.